A Lasry-Lions envelope approach for mathematical programs with complementarity constraints: Practical Algorithm and Complexity Analysis

 Suppose that \(x\) is a cluster point such that \(F_i(x)\notin D\) for some \(i\in\set{1,\ldots,p}\).
 Let \(J\in\mathcal{N}_{\infty}^{\sharp}\) be such that \(\set{x^\nu}\to_J x\), then \(\tfrac{1}{2\lambda^\nu}\dist {(F_i(x^\nu),D)}^2\to_J+\infty\) for such \(i\), which gives a contradiction \(f(x^\nu)\to_J-\infty\) (otherwise, the function \(f\) would be unbounded below).
 Thus, we have \( F_i(x)\in D\) for all \(i\in\set{1,\ldots,p}\).
 Claims (ii) and (iii) come from \cref{theorem_C_stationarity,theorem_M}. \end{proof}

-\section{Practical algorithm and complexity analysis}
+\section{Practical Algorithm and Complexity Analysis}

 The previous section analyzes the asymptotic behavior when \(\lambda^\nu\searrow0\) and \(\epsilon^{\nu}\searrow 0\).
-However, a practical algorithm always requires the finite termination to meet a user-defined accuracy tolerance.
+However, a practical algorithm always requires termination in a finite number of iterations to meet a user-defined accuracy tolerance.
 In this section, we present a practical variant of \cref{algorithm1} and analyze its worst-case complexity to reach an approximate stationary point.

-\subsection{Assumptions and auxiliary lemmas}
+\subsection{Assumptions and Auxiliary Lemmas}

 At the beginning of this paper, we assume that the solution set of~\eqref{MPCC_simple} is nonempty and all functions are smooth.
 In this section, to establish the worst-case complexity, we additionally assume the compactness of the level set of the objective function \(f\) over the set \(C\), as stated below.